Emberlynn-Loo/tp/docs/DeveloperGuide.md

 * Often only has provisional or partial information about their family members

-**Value proposition**: JENGA puts connections between people at the forefront.
+**Value proposition**: Gene-nie puts connections between people at the forefront.

 ### User stories